squareweave/frontend-npm-scripts/README.md

 ### Why browserify?

 Because we tend to make sites, not directly apps so much.
 That said, there's no reason more npm scripts couldn't be added to get webpack packin'.
-If you would like to see an example of this in action, take a look at the `webpack` branch.'

 ### 3rd party dependencies